xzzulz/blue-tree/readme.md

 The item parameter, is the node payload, assigned to node.item

-A list of properties and methods is provided:
+A list of properties and methods of nodes objects is provided:

-### properties
+### nodes properties

 * node.top
   parent node